RaneWouters/RPnP_plusplus/README.md

 ## Real-world experiments

-To reproduce the real-world experiments reported in the paper, see the implementation in the original [xuchi project](https://github.com/xuchi7/RPnP_plusplus).
+To reproduce the real-world experiments reported in the paper, see the implementation in the original [MATLAB project](https://github.com/xuchi7/RPnP_plusplus).

 ## Citation